An ACT Government Website

 • undergo supervised practical injection training for administration of LAIB.

-• this may be facilitated using a blended model including - attend and observe a public clinic (Canberra Health Service, Alcohol and Drug Service at Building 7 at The Canberra Hospital can facilitate this via appointment only) or observe a private prescriber/nurse/pharmacist currently providing this service.
+• this may be facilitated using a blended model including - attend and observe a public clinic (Canberra Health Service, Alcohol and Drug Service at Building 7 at The Canberra Hospital can facilitate this via appointment only) or observe a private prescriber or nurse currently providing this service.

 Pharmacists administering LAIB should electronically document the administration of the medicine and provide documentation to the patient’s LAIB prescriber.